Hostile Takeover

 Guess worker drones hadn’t gotten any better at aiming.

-V front-flipped and fell upon one of the curved supports that once upheld the factory’s height ceiling.
+V front-flipped and fell upon one of the curved supports that once upheld the factory’s high ceiling.
 She perched there, shielded from most of the gunfire, though she could feel the impacts vibrating the support underneath her.

 Switch for a sniper rifle, aim the long barrel just so, and pop, pop.
-V missed once before hitting one center mass.
+V missed just once before hitting one center mass.
 Take aim, pop, pop, and there was a headshot.
-V had flown past the worker drone’s defensive line – where before they had cover, now they were exposed.
-In between misses, V picked off a few more outside the factory as they scramble for cover – including one trying to escape, climbing the chain link fence around the factory.
+V had flown past the worker drone’s defensive line — where before they had cover, now they were exposed.

 Between the falling weight and the weakening, the ceiling caved.

-From here, V could see the spiderweb of catwalks and hanging platforms connecting the highest level of the factory – more of them toward the front, she noticed.
 Inside, unarmed worker drones dashed this way and that in a panic.
 One slipped and fell; these catwalks didn’t have railing.
 Several vents crawled up higher than the catwalks, and V rode past them.

 As the support fell to the level of the catwalks, V jumped ship, catching the edge of one bridge and pulling herself up with one hand.